cast-org/figuration/docs/get-started/options.md

 group: get-started
 ---

-Customize Figuration using Sass variables for global style preferences, easy theming, and component adjustments.
+Customize Figuration using Sass variables for global style preferences, color themes, and component adjustments.

 ## Contents
 {:.no_toc}